yue/kizunapi/README.md

 # napi-bind

-A set of C++ classes for type convertion between C++ and JavaScript using [Node-API](https://nodejs.org/api/n-api.html).
+A set of C++ classes for type conversion between C++ and JavaScript using [Node-API](https://nodejs.org/api/n-api.html).

 Unlike most other binding libraries which focus on simplifying the use of Node-API in C++, napi-bind provides high-level APIs to convert functions and classes with minimum hand-written code.
+The core principle of napi-bind is, you don't write wrapper classes, instead you write type descriptions and the library will do the rest of the work.

-__This project is still under heavy development.__
+__This project is at early stage, behavior of APIs may change without notice.__

 ## Usage